katerinanavab/webdocs/docs/unit04/notes402.md

 ![image](variable-change.svg)

-We can also declare two variables and **copy data** from one into the other:
+We can also declare two variables and **COPY DATA** from one into the other:

 ```js
 let lunch = "Pizza";